 - I want to transfer from TAFE/college or another university; do I need to submit a portfolio?

-- Will bonus points be counted in determining whether I have made the expected cut-off?
+- Will adjustment factors be counted in determining whether I have made the expected cut-off?

 - How will places be allocated to applicants?